WolbachAuth0/fs-isac-demo/README.md

-# Multi-Organization Manager Demonstration Application
+# FS-ISAC Custom Okta Demonstration Application

-The Multi-Organization Manager is meant to demonstrate the capabilities of the Auth0 platform to allow users to manage their own organizaitons.
+The FS-ISAC Custom Okta Demo is meant to demonstrate the capabilities of the Auth0 platform to allow users to manage their own organizaitons.
 In the past, this has been a common ask from Auth0's customers.
 The intent is to provide an example appliction which permits organization managers to manage the following for their specific organization;